Lesbian feminism: Separatism

 In her 1988 book, Lesbian Ethics: Towards a New Value, lesbian philosopher Sarah Lucia Hoagland alludes to lesbian separatism's potential to encourage lesbians to develop healthy community ethics based on shared values.
 Hoagland articulates a distinction (originally noted by Lesbian Separatist author and anthologist Julia Penelope) between a lesbian subculture and a lesbian community; membership in the subculture being "defined in negative terms by an external, hostile culture", and membership in the community being based on "the values we believe we can enact here".

 Bette Tallen believes that lesbian separatism, unlike some other separatist movements, is "not about the establishment of an independent state, it is about the development of an autonomous self-identity and the creation of a strong solid lesbian community".
+Efforts to create woman-centered cultures included the women in print movement, which established feminist periodicals, presses, and bookstores created by and for women.
+Many lesbians and lesbian separatists were influential in the women in print movement, including Bunch, June Arnold, Barbara Grier, Barbara Smith.

 Lesbian historian Lillian Faderman describes the separatist impulses of lesbian feminism which created culture and cultural artifacts as "giving love between women greater visibility" in broader culture.
 Faderman also believes that lesbian feminists who acted to create separatist institutions did so to "bring their ideals about integrity, nurturing the needy, self-determination and equality of labor and rewards into all aspects of institution-building and economics".

-The practice of Lesbian separatism sometimes incorporates concepts related to queer nationalism and political lesbianism.
-Some individuals who identify as Lesbian separatists are also associated with the practice of Dianic paganism.
+The practice of lesbian separatism sometimes incorporates concepts related to queer nationalism and political lesbianism.
+Some individuals who identify as lesbian separatists are also associated with the practice of Dianic paganism.

 A womyn's land is a women-only intentional community predominantly created, populated, and maintained by lesbian separatists.

-Elsewhere, lesbian feminists have situated female separatism as quite a mainstream thing and have explored the mythology surrounding it.
-Marilyn Frye's (1978) essay Notes on Separatism and Power is one such example.
+Elsewhere, lesbian feminists have situated female separatism as a mainstream phenomenon and explored the mythology surrounding it.
+Marilyn Frye's essay Some Reflections on Separatism and Power (1977) is one such example.
 She posits female separatism as a strategy practiced by all women, at some point, and present in many feminist projects (one might cite women's refuges, electoral quotas or women's studies programmes).
 She argues that it is only when women practice it, self-consciously as separation from men, that it is treated with controversy (or as she suggests hysteria).
-On the other hand, male separatism (one might cite gentleman's clubs, labour unions, sports teams, the military and, more arguably, decision-making positions in general) is seen as quite a normal, even expedient phenomenon.
+On the other hand, male separatism (one might cite gentleman's clubs, labour unions, sports teams, the military and, more arguably, decision-making positions in general) is normalized.

 Still, other lesbian feminists put forward a notion of "tactical separatism" from men, arguing for and investing in things like women's sanctuaries and consciousness-raising groups, but also exploring everyday practices to which women may temporarily retreat or practice solitude from men and masculinity.